 Luckily, there are not many cash buyers these days!
 The best you can do to prove you are able to complete quickly is to send the Estate Agent a copy of your Mortgage Agreement in Principle.

-You will definitely be in a better position than other potential first time buyers who haven’t yet got this document.
+You will definitely be in a better position than other potential first time buyers and home movers who haven’t yet got this document.
 We can turn around an Agreement in principle very quickly.
 If yours is a straightforward case then we can offer a “same day service”.

 Buying a house is a negotiation process.
 If your first offer is accepted there is a fair chance you offered too much!
 More often than not, your initial offer will be rejected.